Cost of HPV Vaccination in Singapore 2023

 Most women who want the HPV vaccine want it for protection against cervical cancer.
 It is important to understand that the vaccine is not foolproof.
 It only offers about 70% protection against this type of cancer.

 With that said, the HPV vaccine is worth the money.
 According to current studies, people who have been vaccinated over a period of a decade have found the protection stays strong over time.
 Since the vaccine is relatively new, however, there’s no knowing if protection lasts more than ten years.

 What else can you do to prevent cervical cancer?
 Pap smears, which involve regular screenings, are recommended, especially if you are not vaccinated.
 There is currently no cure for cancer, but the HPV vaccine is the best we can do for now.
 And since it is easy, quite affordable, effective, and long-lasting, we think it is worth the shot.

 Private health insurance for expats in Singapore can help cover the costs of HPV vaccinations.
-Whether you’re looking for individual insurance, family health insurance, newborn insurance, or maternity insurance in Singapore, Pacific Prime is here to help.
+Whether you’re looking for individual insurance, family health insurance, or maternity insurance in Singapore, Pacific Prime is here to help.
 As a leading insurance broker in Asia, Pacific Prime works with international health insurance companies in Singapore to help you find the right policy for your needs and budgets.

 - 5 Things You Didn’t Know About Wasted Drugs in Singapore - October 10, 2023